ChetasShree/Hack_Girl_Summer_3/README.md

 ## Challenges we ran into 🏃‍♂️

 1. `Making a Chat bot for streamline service` was down for about 24 hours since the start of the hackathon, and looking for alternatives that could suffice our solution was a big challenge.
+Adding a scan code to access the website and app

 ## Accomplishments that we're proud of 🏅
 1. We have a scan code through which people can register , buy , sell and it has a website as well as a moblie application